M&A Investment Banking: The Best Group Ever?

 For many of these companies, there are only a few plausible buyers and sellers due to their size.

 That means that you’ll spend far more time on the following tasks:

-- Creating many different operational cases and deal scenarios for each company (e.g., different purchase prices, cost synergies, stock/cash/debt mixes, etc.).
+- Creating many different operational cases and deal scenarios for each company (e.g., different purchase prices, cost synergies, stock/cash/debt mixes, working capital adjustments, etc.).